Jagan-18/Docker_End-To_End_Notes/Day02/README.md

 # Steps to Create an EBS Volume and Attach It to an EC2 Instance
 ---
 **1. Create an EBS Volume:**
-1. Log into the AWS Management Console:
+ 1.Log into the AWS Management Console:
  - Navigate to the EC2 Dashboard in the AWS Management Console.

  2.Go to the "Volumes" Section:
  - On the left sidebar, under Elastic Block Store, click on Volumes.

  3. Click "Create Volume":
  - Click the Create Volume button at the top of the page.

  4. Configure the Volume:
  - **Volume Type:** Choose a volume type (e.g., General Purpose SSD (gp3), Provisioned IOPS SSD (io1), or Magnetic).
  - **Size:**  Specify the size of the volume (in GiB).
  - **Availability Zone:**  Select the same Availability Zone (AZ) as your EC2 instance to which you want to attach the volume.
 If your EC2 instance is in us-west-2a, select the same AZ for the EBS volume.
  - **Snapshot** : Optionally, you can create the volume from an existing snapshot if needed.
  - **Encryption:**  You can enable encryption for the volume, if required.

  5.Click "Create Volume":
  - After configuring the volume, click the Create Volume button.
 This will create the EBS volume in the specified AZ.
 ---
 # 2.Attach the EBS Volume to an EC2 Instance
 1. Select the Created Volume: